UK near-term inflation expectations slip - BoE

-LONDON The British public's expectations for inflation in a year's time fell slightly in May compared with three months earlier, but longer-term expectations rose, a Bank of England survey showed on Friday.
+LONDON (Reuters) - The British public's expectations for inflation in a year's time fell slightly in May compared with three months earlier, but longer-term expectations rose, a Bank of England survey showed on Friday.

 The BoE said median expectations for inflation in a year's time slipped to 2.8 percent from February's peak of 2.9 percent.
 But expectations for two years out rose to their highest in more than two years at 2.8 percent versus February's 2.7 percent.